gustavopinto/gustavopinto.github.com/_pages/about.md

 He works in intersection between people and code.
 He authored 50+ research papers; many of them in top venues (e.g., ICSE, ASE, EMSE).
 He served as a member for 50+ program committees.
+He is a CNPq researcher (level 2).
-Since 2020, he is the (co-)Editor-in-Chief of the Journal of Software Engineering Research and Development (JSERD).
+Since 2020, he is serving as a (co-)Editor-in-Chief of the Journal of Software Engineering Research and Development (JSERD).

 ## Research highlight